 Masonic Knights Templar

 Freemasonry is an initiatory order with well-established rules, rituals, organization, and symbolism.
-Although much is known about Freemasonry, its beginnings and origins are the most mysterious chapter of this, for some, controversial organization.
+Although much is known about Freemasonry, its beginnings and origins are the most mysterious chapter for some controversial organizations.

 The Knights Templar initiated Freemasonry so that the Masonic Knights Templar would have been the bridge between Europe and Asia, the biblical realms with their ancient secrets, and the guilds of architects and stonecutters of medieval Europe.
 The Templars would have coagulated all these elements into European Freemasonry from a particular mythological perspective.